-17 PFI and PPP Arrangements
+16 PFI and PPP Arrangements

-Private Finance Initiative (PFI) and similar contracts are agreements to receive services, where the responsibility for making available the property, plant and equipment needed to provide the services passes to the PFI contractor.
+Private Finance Initiative (PFI) and similar contracts fall within scope of IFRIC 12 and are agreements to receive services, where the responsibility for making available the property, plant and equipment needed to provide the services passes to the PFI contractor.
 As the Council is deemed to control the services that are provided under its PFI schemes and as ownership of the property, plant and equipment will pass to the Council at the end of the contracts for no additional charge, the Council carries the assets used under the contracts on its Balance Sheet as part of Property, Plant and Equipment.
 The only exception to this is where PFI assets are transferred to academies under 125 year lease arrangements, at which point the assets are removed from the Council's balance sheet.